ubuntu-flutter-community/yaru_tutorial/README.md

 VsCode quick commands make it really easy to wrap, extract and move Widgets, wrap parts inside control blocks or quick fix.
 Use this power to extract and split your code into multiple files and Widgets.

-### Explore yaru_widgets
+### Explore yaru.dart

-In addition to `material.dart`, `yaru_widgets.dart` offers a ton of good looking widgets to chose from, which fit perfectly into the Ubuntu desktop.
+In addition to `material.dart`, `yaru.dart` offers a ton of good looking widgets to chose from, which fit perfectly into the Ubuntu desktop.

-Check them out by either browsing https://ubuntu.github.io/yaru_widgets.dart/#/ or by installing `sudo snap install yaru-widgets-example`
+Check them out by either browsing https://ubuntu.github.io/yaru.dart/#/ or by installing `sudo snap install yaru-widgets-example`

 ||
 |-|